1830s: Royalty

 In 1830, William IV succeeded his brother George IV as King of the United Kingdom.
-Upon his death in 1837, his 18-year-old niece Queen Victoria acceded to the throne. where she would reign for more than 63 years.
-Under Salic law, the Kingdom of Hanover passed to William's brother, Ernest Augustus, Duke of Cumberland, ending the personal union of Britain and Hanover which had persisted since 1714.
+Upon his death in 1837, his 18-year-old niece, Princess Victoria.
+Under Salic law, the Kingdom of Hanover passed to William's brother, Ernest Augustus, Duke of Cumberland, ending the personal union of Britain and Hanover which had existed since 1714.
 Queen Victoria took up residence in Buckingham Palace, the first reigning British monarch to make this, rather than St James's Palace, her London home.

 Politics and law

 Britain had four prime ministers during the 1830s.
 As the decade began, Tory Arthur Wellesley, 1st Duke of Wellington led parliament.
 Wellington's government fell in late 1830, failing to react to calls for reform.
 The Whigs selected Charles Grey, 2nd Earl Grey to succeed him, who led passage of many reforms, including the Reform Act 1832, the Slavery Abolition Act 1833 (abolishing slavery throughout the British Empire), and the Factory Acts (limiting child labour).

 In 1834 Grey retired from public life, leaving Lord Melbourne as his successor.
 Reforms continued under Lord Melbourne, with the Poor Law Amendment Act in 1834, which stated that no able-bodied British man could receive assistance unless he entered a workhouse.
 King William IV's opposition to the Whigs' reforming ways led him to dismiss Melbourne in November and then appoint Sir Robert Peel to form a Tory government.
 Peel's failure to win a House of Commons majority in the resulting general election (January 1835) made it impossible for him to govern, and the Whigs returned to power under Melbourne in April 1835.
 The Marriage Act 1836 established civil marriage and registration systems that permit marriages in nonconformist chapels, and a Registrar General of Births, Marriages, and Deaths.

 There were protests and significant unrest during the decade.
 In May and June 1831 in Wales, coal miners and others rioted for improved working conditions in what was known as the Merthyr Rising.
 William Howley Archbishop of Canterbury has his coach attacked by an angry mob on his first official visit to Canterbury in 1832.
 In 1834, Robert Owen organized the Grand National Consolidated Trades Union, an early attempt to form a national union confederation.
 In May 1838, the People's Charter was drawn up in the United Kingdom, demanding universal suffrage.
 Chartism continued to gain popularity, leading to the Newport Rising in 1839, the last large-scale armed rebellion against authority in mainland Britain.

 In 1835, James Pratt and John Smith were hanged outside Newgate Prison in London after a conviction of sodomy, the last deadly victims of the judicial persecution of homosexual men in England.